Skip to content

 Ganesh is also worshipped in various forms, each of which has its own significance.
 For example, Ekadanta Ganesh, who is depicted with only one tusk, symbolizes control over the mind and the ability to overcome obstacles.
 Heramba Ganesh, on the other hand, is depicted with five heads and is revered as the protector of the weak and vulnerable.

-These different names and forms of Ganesh highlight the multifaceted nature of his personality and the various roles he plays in Hindu mythology and religious practices.
+These different names and forms of God Ganesh highlight the multifaceted nature of his personality and the various roles he plays in Hindu mythology and religious practices.

 3. The Symbolism of His Elephant Head